4G0NYY/Project-EVA/README.md

 Also, I'm planning on doing all of this project in python, for the simple fact that it's sooo much easier than for example C# or C in general (my opinion).

 I'm building 2 different implementations, one that works with crypto wallets and the other one?
 I don't even know . . .

+#To-Do
+    1. fix the crypto API endpoints
+    2. fix the core (oof)